 Unless the complementary Human Resource Management programs are not applied, the solely pay for performance programs are not complete enough to generate the expected results.

-- Building of the Trust of Employees
+- The building of the Trust of Employees

 - Performance makes a Difference